mattermost/mattermost-plugin-ai/README.md

 ### RLHF Feedback Collection
 Bot posts have 👍 👎 icons that collect user feedback.
 The idea would be to use this as input for RLHF fine tuning or prompt development.

+## Supported Backends

+All backends are configured in the system console settings page for the plugin.
+Make sure to select your preferred backend under `AI Large Language Model service` on the system console page after configuring.

+### OpenAI (recommended)
+To set this up get an OpenAI api key.
+You will need to sign up for an account if you don't have one already.
+You can go to https://platform.openai.com/account/api-keys to create a new one.

+Configure the key in the system console and add a model like `gpt-4` (better) or `gpt-3.5-turbo` (faster and cheaper)

+### Anthropic
+You will need to have an invite to the Anthropic API.

+If you do you can create an APi key here: https://console.anthropic.com/account/keys

+Configure the API key in the system console and configure a default model like `claude-v1`.

+### OpenAI Compatable
+Can support any backend that is OpenAI compatable such as [LocalAI](https://github.com/go-skynet/LocalAI) which we use in the [OpenOps](https://github.com/mattermost/openops) demo.

+### Ask Sage
+If you can to use the OpenAI api directly, it is recommended you do that.
+Ask Sage does not support response streaming leading to a worse user experience.
+API tokens have not been implemented by Ask Sage therefore the Ask Sage integration requires username and password stored in plaintext in the server configuration.
+Hopefully these limitations will be resolved.

+To configure enter your username and password on the system console page and set the default model such as `gpt-4` or `gpt-3.5-turbo`.

 ## Community Resources